 UPS Components Can Fail – Why?

 All the components mentioned here have a recognised design life dependent upon their operating conditions.
-Normal operating conditions would assume that the UPS and its battery is installed in a clean, dry environment with a constant ambient temperature not exceeding 20 degrees Celsius.
-Also it is generally accepted that it is more prudent to operate the UPS at a load not exceeding 80% of its kW rating.
+Normal operating conditions for the UPS and its battery, are a clean and dry environment with a constant ambient temperature- not exceeding 20 degrees Celsius.
+Also, generally it is more prudent to operate the UPS at a load not exceeding 80% of its kW rating.

 It is possible to monitor the life of the battery by carrying out a regular (every six to twelve months) controlled battery discharge, checking each block on float (normal operation) and after a set discharge time.
 This can identify any blocks that may be prematurely failing, equally, as a matter of ‘good practice’, one should not patch a 3-5 year life battery string on year 3 as the new block will tend to cause further problems.

 An alternative method of monitoring batteries is to carry out impedance testing and monitor the figures over a period of time against the recommended values set by the battery manufacturer.